freginold/thinIt/README.md

 # thinIt
-thinIt is a basic JavaScript/CSS minifier written in Python.
+thinIt is a basic JavaScript (.js) / CSS (.css)  minifier written in Python.

 ## Syntax: